Full Time Staff:

 The library owes its smooth operation to a collaborative effort, and each of our eager staffers contributes in their own way.
 Two full-time staff members are key to the library’s continued success:

-Latisha Provo: Picture and bio coming soon.
+Latisha Provo: Picture and bio for our new Library Director coming soon.

 Part time Staff: